 - Stir in chili powder, cumin, smoked paprika, and chipotle powder, constantly stirring for one minute.

 - Add pumpkin and continue to stir for another minute until everything is mixed together.
 Stir in the crushed tomatoes, vegetable broth, black beans, and kidney beans.
 Keep cooking on medium until the chili is simmering, for approximately 20 to 30 minutes, stirring occasionally; reduce heat if needed.
 Taste and add remaining salt if desired.

 - Serve and enjoy!
-Top the stew with chopped green onion or avocado if desired.
+Top with chopped green onion, avocado, and freshly ground black pepper if desired.

 After cooling, refrigerate for up to 3 to 4 days.
 Freeze for up to 4 to 6 months.

 Resplendent Kitchen offers nutritional information for recipes contained on this site as a courtesy.
 Although resplendentkitchen.com attempts to provide accurate nutritional information from online calculators, these figures are estimates.